gcalderone/GModelFit.jl/docs/src/concepts.md

 - *Measures*: a container for the N-dimensional empirical data and their associated $1\sigma$ Gaussian uncertainties, represented by an object of type [`Measures{N}`](@ref) (further options may be available in the future, such as Poisson counts);

 - *Model component*: the atomic building block of a (potentially very complex) model, it is essentially a function used to map a `Domain` or `CartesianDomain` object into a `Vector{Float64}` representing the component evaluation.
 A component is a structure inheriting from `GFit.AbstractComponent` and is typically characterized by one or more *parameters* (see below).
 One component's evaluation can also be used as input for another one's calculation, thus inducing a dependency between the two.
-The **GFit.jl** package provides several [Built-in components](@ref), and new ones can be implemented by the user.
+The **GFit.jl** package provides several [Built-in components](@ref), and new ones can be implemented by the user (see [Custom components](@ref)).
 The memoization mechanism operates at the component level and aims to avoid unnecessary re-evaluation of the component if none of its parameter values has changed since last evaluation;

 - *Parameter*: a single floating point number characterizing a specific aspect for the evaluation of a component (e.g. the slope of a power law or the width of a Gaussian profile).
 The parameter values are automatically varied during the fitting process until the residuals between the global model evaluation and the empirical data are minimized.
 A parameter can be fixed to a specific value, limited in an interval, and/or be dynamically calculated (patched) according to the values of other parameters.
 All parameters are represented by an object of type [`GFit.Parameter`](@ref);